cormullion/Karnak.jl/docs/src/basics.md

 A typical graph consists of:

-- vertices, which represent the things or entities, and
+- _vertices_, which represent the things or entities, and

-- edges, which describe how these things or entities connect and relate to each other
+- _edges_, which describe how the things or entities connect and relate to each other

+Vertices are also called _nodes_ in the world of graph theory.

 The Graphs.jl package provides many ways to create graphs.
 We'll start off with this basic approach: